waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## C. Tool & Agent Development

-### 1. Development Log
-- **Diagnostic Tool Output:** Pathfinding tools must report the specific obstacle that blocks a path upon failure.
-This is essential for distinguishing between a solvable puzzle and a genuinely impossible route.
-(Implemented Turn 166141)
-- **AI Prediction Failure (Confirmation Bias):** I have incorrectly assumed the opponent's AI would use a specific move to counter my current Pokémon, failing to predict that the AI would instead use the optimal move to counter my *switch-in*.
-(Observed Turn 147728, Lorelei's Lapras vs CRAG). **Correction:** I must assume the AI will make the optimal play against my predicted action, not just react to the current board state.
-- **Agent Gamble Failure & AI Prediction:** The `battle_strategist_agent` correctly identified a high-risk, high-reward play by switching to CRAG, predicting Lapras would use its known move Thunderbolt.
-However, the opponent AI made the optimal counter-play by using Surf against the incoming CRAG, leading to a faint.
-This confirms that the AI is capable of predicting switches and choosing the best move to counter the incoming Pokémon, not just the one on the field.
-(Observed Turn 149533, Lorelei's Lapras vs CRAG).
-- **Mixed Input Execution:** Tools that generate a sequence of mixed directional and action buttons (e.g., `auto_switcher`) are functioning correctly.
-The error was in my execution.
-I must execute the generated button presses one at a time, over multiple turns, to avoid system input truncation.
-- **`map_obstacle_detector` Tool (Correct Functionality Confirmed):** The tool repeatedly failed to identify major landmasses on Route 20.
-After extensive debugging, I realized the tool was functioning correctly.
-It was identifying the islands as being connected to the impassable map border, thus classifying them as a single, large boundary component which my heuristic correctly filtered out.
-My assumption that the islands were isolated obstacles was the source of the error, not the tool's logic.
-(Self-correction Turn 166251).

 ### 3. Development Ideas & Testing Plans
 - **Water Boulder Mechanics:** Hypothesis: Water boulders may not require Strength to be active.
 Test: After solving the current puzzle, find another water boulder and attempt to interact with it *without* Strength active.
 Record the outcome.
 - **`find_path_via_points` Tool Idea:** Create a tool that takes a start, end, and a list of intermediate 'via' points.
 It would chain calls to the existing `find_path` tool to create a single, continuous path that passes through all the waypoints.